By Kurt Seifried kurt@seifried.org

 Controlling Specific Protocols; The "proto" Keyword

-Filtering ICMP with the "icmp-type" Keyword; Merging Rulesets
+Filtering ICMP with the "icmp-type" Keyword; Merging

 TCP and UDP Ports; The "port" Keyword